The Artist: Means, Meaning, and Impact in the 21st Century

 - Kevin Slavin, Designer, Social Theorist, and Assistant Professor, MIT Media Lab.

-Mr. Machover of the MIT Media Lab will open the event with an artist’s response to the DeVos Institute’s “Generation Elsewhere” series and a reflection on the most urgent challenges and opportunities facing the intersection of the arts, design, technology, and science over the coming years.
+Mr. Machover of the MIT Media Lab opened the event with an artist’s response to the DeVos Institute’s “Generation Elsewhere” series and a reflection on the most urgent challenges and opportunities facing the intersection of the arts, design, technology, and science over the coming years.

 ABOUT THE DEBATE PARTICIPANTS